 §686.40 Documenting the service obligation.

-(a) Except as provided in §§686.41 and 686.42, within 120 days of completing or otherwise ceasing enrollment in a program of study for which a TEACH Grant was received, the grant recipient must confirm to the Secretary in writing that—

-(1) He or she is employed as a full-time teacher in accordance with the terms and conditions of the agreement to serve described in §686.12; or

-(2) He or she is not yet employed as a full-time teacher but intends to meet the terms and conditions of the agreement to serve described in §686.12.

-(b) If a grant recipient is performing full-time teaching service in accordance with the agreement to serve, or agreements to serve if more than one agreement exists, the grant recipient must, upon completion of each of the four required elementary or secondary academic years of teaching service, provide to the Secretary documentation of that teaching service on a form approved by the Secretary and certified by the chief administrative officer of the school in which the grant recipient is teaching.
-The documentation must show that the grant recipient is teaching in a low-income school.
-If the school at which the grant recipient is employed meets the requirements of a low-income school in the first year of the grant recipient's four elementary or secondary academic years of teaching and the school fails to meet those requirements in subsequent years, those subsequent years of teaching qualify for purposes of this section for that recipient.
+(a) If a grant recipient is performing full-time teaching service in accordance with the agreement to serve or repay, or agreements to serve if more than one agreement exists, the grant recipient must, upon completion of each of the four required elementary or secondary academic years of teaching service, provide to the Secretary documentation of that teaching service on a form approved by the Secretary and certified by the chief administrative officer of the school or educational service agency in which the grant recipient is teaching.
+The documentation must show that the grant recipient—

-(c)(1) In addition to the documentation requirements in paragraph (b) of this section, the documentation must show that the grant recipient—
+(1) Taught full-time in a low-income school as a highly-qualified teacher as defined in §686.2(d); and

-i) Taught a majority of classes during the period being certified in any of the high-need fields of mathematics, science, a foreign language, bilingual education, English language acquisition, special education, or as a reading specialist; or
+(2)(i) Taught a majority of classes during the period being certified in any of the high-need fields of mathematics, science, a foreign language, bilingual education, English language acquisition, special education, or as a reading specialist; or

-(ii) Taught a majority of classes during the period being certified in a State in another high-need field designated by that State and listed in the Nationwide List,. except not satisfy the requirements of the agreement to serve teaching a geographic region of a State or in a specific grade level not associated with a high-need field of a State designated in the Nationwide List as having a shortage of elementary or secondary school teachers.
+(ii) Taught a majority of classes during the period being certified in another high-need field designated by that State and listed in the Nationwide List in accordance with §686.12(d)., except that teaching service does not satisfy the requirements of the agreement to serve or repay if that teaching service is in a geographic region of a State or in a specific grade level not associated with a high-need field designated by a State in the Nationwide List as having a shortage of elementary or secondary school teachers.

-(2) If a grant recipient begins qualified full-time teaching service in a State in a high-need field designated by that State and listed in the Nationwide List and in subsequent years that high-need field is no longer designated by the State in the Nationwide List, the grant recipient will be considered to continue to perform qualified full-time teaching service in a high-need field of that State and to continue to fulfill the service obligation.

-(d) Documentation must also provide evidence that the grant recipient is a highly-qualified teacher.
+(3) If the school or educational service agency at which the grant recipient is employed meets the requirements of a low-income school in the first year of the grant recipient's four elementary or secondary academic years of teaching and the school or educational service agency fails to meet those requirements in subsequent years, those subsequent years of teaching qualify for purposes of satisfying the service obligation described in §686.12(b).

-) For purposes of completing the service obligation, the elementary or secondary academic year may be counted as one of the grant recipient's four complete elementary or secondary academic years if the grant recipient completes at least one-half of the elementary or secondary academic year and the grant recipient's school employer considers the grant recipient to have fulfilled his or her contract requirements for the elementary or secondary academic year for the purposes of salary increases, tenure, and retirement if the grant recipient is unable to complete an elementary or secondary academic year due to—
+(b) For purposes of completing the service obligation, the elementary or secondary academic year may be counted as one of the grant recipient's four complete elementary or secondary academic years if the grant recipient completes at least one-half of the elementary or secondary academic year and the grant recipient's school employer considers the grant recipient to have fulfilled his or her contract requirements for the elementary or secondary academic year for the purposes of salary increases, tenure, and retirement if the grant recipient is unable to complete an elementary or secondary academic year due to—